Skip to main content

 “What makes you think a novel can brainwash you?”
 He asked as she sat silently staring at the bowl once again.

-“If you don’t survive you can never find your family or give them justice.”
-His words made her look up and a smile appeared in the corner of her lips.
+“If you don’t survive, you can never find your family or give them justice.”
+His words made her look up, and a smile appeared on the corner of her lips.

 “Justice?”
 She eyed him.
 “That is the last thing you want.”
 Swadhin closed the book he had opened to the first chapter.

-Swadhin opened the book again, reading it aloud even when Abhaya looked disinterested.
+Swadhin opened the book again, reading it aloud even when Abhaya looked uninterested.
 He finished a chapter and eyed the half-eaten bowl.
 Abhaya had stopped eating.

 “I will come back tomorrow,” he said, picking up the bowl and looking around.
 “And I will ask someone to clean the mess before the ants feast on you.”